JanBessai/ecoop2021artifacts/README.md

 and you can regenerate the table above from within IntelliJ by selecting the "Run Tests with Coverage" option for each of the modules.

+## References

+Torgersen, M. (2004).
+The Expression Problem Revisited: Four new solutions using generics, European Conference on Object-Oriented Programming, LNCS 3086, pp. 123-146.